1.3 Eligibility, Registry & Renewal

 • Eligibility to test requires completing an NJ DOH-approved 90-hour NATCEP and clearing a criminal background check with no disqualifying convictions.

-• Certification is finalized only when the candidate is placed on the New Jersey Nurse Aide Registry; employers verify registry status before assigning resident care.
+• Certification is finalized only when the candidate is placed on the New Jersey Nurse Aide Registry; employers must verify registry status before assigning resident care, and the registry records substantiated abuse, neglect, or misappropriation findings.

-• Candidates have 2 years from completing training and 1 year from the first attempt to pass the exam, with no more than 3 attempts on either part before retraining is required.
+• Candidates generally have 2 years from completing training and 1 year from the first attempt to pass, with no more than 3 attempts on either part before retraining is required.

-• Certification must be renewed every 24 months, and renewal requires at least 7 hours of paid nursing or nursing-related work in a licensed NJ facility within the 24 months before expiration.
+• Certification renews every 24 months and requires at least 7 hours of paid nursing or nursing-related work in a licensed New Jersey facility within the 24 months before expiration; employers also provide at least 12 hours of in-service annually.

-• Out-of-state nurse aides enter New Jersey by reciprocity (endorsement): Route 1 requires 24 hours of continuing education within the prior 24 months, or Route 2 requires 24 months of full-time (35+ hours/week) out-of-state employment within the prior 24 months.
+• Out-of-state aides enter New Jersey by reciprocity: Route 1 = 24 hours of CEUs (including 12 hours in Alzheimer's/dementia care) within the prior 24 months, or Route 2 = 24 months of full-time (35+ hours/week) out-of-state nurse-aide employment plus passing the NJ exam.

 Becoming and Staying Eligible in New Jersey

 Passing the exam is not the finish line.
-New Jersey ties an active certification to registry placement, a background check, testing deadlines, and an ongoing work-based renewal.
-Missing any of these can lapse a certificate even for a skilled aide.
+New Jersey ties an active certification to four ongoing conditions: registry placement, a clean background check, testing deadlines, and a work-based renewal.
+Missing any one of these can lapse a certificate even for a skilled, experienced aide, so treat them as a maintenance schedule for your career, not one-time hurdles.

 Eligibility to Test